Corralini/MMClient/README.md

 # MMClient
-M&amp;M Client is used to Manage and Monitor computers in network.
+MM Client is used to Manage and Monitor computers in network.

 ## Installation
 First you have to clone git repository.